Receive a

 How Do You Say “Wow” in Creole French?
 Pelican Club.

-Unlike chefs or groups who own many restaurants, Chef Richard Hughes and his architect/business manager wife Jeanne have poured their hearts into this one restaurant, located in a 250-year-old building on Exchange Place.
+Unlike chefs or groups who own many restaurants, Chef Richard Hughes and his architect/business manager wife Jeanne have poured their hearts into this one restaurant, located in a 250-year-old building on charming Exchange Place.
 Like all French Quarter buildings, the Pelican Club is reputed to be haunted.
 Chances are, you’ll be too busy admiring the local artwork on the walls to worry about ghosts.

 Make Restaurant Reservations HereView our Best of Guides